tskit-dev/tutorials/_sources/what_is.md

 You can see that some ancestors are missing genomic regions, because those parts of their genome have not been inherited by any of the sampled genomes.
-In other words, that ancestral node is not present in the tree at that location in the genome.
+In other words, that ancestral node is not present in the corresponding local tree.

 (sec_what_is_analysis)=